 Baden-Württemberg is famous for its culinary art and wines.
 Traditional dishes from the region include a large variety of pasta, asparagus, Black Forest cake, onion cake, roast venison, snail soup and meat salads, to name but a few.
 Baden-Württemberg's cuisine has also achieved international renown, with a restaurant in Baiersbronn in the Black Forest having been awarded three stars by Guide Michelin.

 Karlsruhe offers a well developed system of public transportation (bus, tram, city and regional railway).
 You can reach all districts in the city easily and quickly by public transport.
 Karlshochschule is situated in the city center and has good access to public transport facilities.

 The closest tram station (Karlstor) is situated in front of the university.
 International students can use local and regional public transport within the Karlsruhe region by using their student ticket.
 If you register with the Registration Office (Einwohnermeldeamt), you will get one student semester ticket for free.
-If you stay two semesters, you have to purchase one for the spring semester.
 At www.kvv.de and www.efa-bw.de you will find information about timetables for public transportation.
-Furthermore, you will find a map with the public transportation route network of Karlsruhe included in your welcome bag.

 The German railway company Deutsche Bahn offers a good train network system for national and international destinations.
 If you want to visit our region for a small amount of money, you can purchase the Baden-Württemberg-Ticket, which allows up to five people to travel in regional trains through the whole federal state of Baden-Württemberg for one day.